 Most noteworthy, building an igloo takes 50% less effort than is required to build a quinzhee or dig a snow cave of equivalent size.
 Build time is approx. 1-3/4 to 3 hours depending on snow quality and quantity.
 Shorter build times will not fatigue you and being outside while building, you will stay cool enough to prevent sweating.

 Backpacking with the tool is easy due to our design making it easy to use the supplied straps and buckles.
 Straps have easy release snaps allowing the builder to keep gloves or mittens on.
 The assembled slip form has auto release snaps to prevent form from breaking if it happens to fall while full of snow.
 Snaps also help in assembly of form allowing builder to keep gloves on.
 All parts are made of bright colors to prevent loss of smaller pieces in snow.
 The support pole helps create the exact same ICEBOX® Igloo every time. (no guesswork)

 An ICEBOX® igloo snow shelter is so strong, 3 people have stood on top of a completed igloo (not recommended).

-The actual cross-section of a ICEBOX® igloo snow shelter is self-supporting because it forms acatenary curve.
+The actual cross-section of a ICEBOX® igloo snow shelter is self-supporting because it forms a catenary curve.
 The same theory used in the flying buttresses of the cathedrals of Europe.

-With outside temps of -15 F and two candles burning the temps will be 48 F at the ceiling 38 F at the floor.
+Outside temps of -15 F with two candles burning the temps will be 48 F at the ceiling 38 F at the floor.
 With no heat source and all occupants in sleeping bags the temps 38 F at the ceiling and 34 F at the floor.
 No need to sleep with the water bottle.
 Great ICEBOX® Igloo built as snow shelter.